winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 .. _asset-faq1:

-Can I change `x` after creation of the asset
+Can I change `x` after creation of the asset?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following parameters can be changed after creation:

 * Issuer

+      There is one Issuer for each UIA or MPA, which controls access to the asset permissions.
+The UIA Issuer owns the fee revenue of the UIA asset and the sole power to issue new UIA Assets to UIA Holders.

+      The MPA Issuer owns the fee revenue of the MPA.
+However, unlike a UIA Issuer, the MPA Issuer cannot issue shares of MPA's.
+MPA's must be borrowed into existance through call orders, by MPA Borrowers, and those contracts are subject to Oracle published price feeds subject to MPA Issuer permission.
+One becomes an MPA Holder through buying the MPA from a Borrower.

-    * Issuance of a UIA or MPA can be transferred to another user.
+      The power of Issuer can be transferred to another user.
+All control of the Asset Permissions moves with the power of Issuer.

 * User Issued Asset (UIA) Options: